Skip to main content

 Per-host learning

-Once a request to example.com comes back on H3, the lib caches that fact.
+A request to example.com that comes back on H3 leaves a marker in the cache.
 The next request to example.com skips the race and dials H3 directly.
 The cache is keyed by hostname (no port, no path) and lives in protocolSupport.
-If the host stops responding on H3 later, you'll need to recreate the session or call RefreshWithProtocol("h2") to evict the cached choice.
+When the host stops responding on H3 later, recreating the session or calling RefreshWithProtocol("h2") is the way to evict the cached choice.

-There's a planned BrokenAltSvc circuit breaker that suppresses H3 attempts after repeated failures to a specific host without forcing a restart.
+A planned BrokenAltSvc circuit breaker would suppress H3 attempts after repeated failures to a specific host without forcing a restart.
 Tracked in our internal docs, not landed yet.

 Auto vs forced for production

-For production traffic where you don't care which protocol you land on, leave it auto.
-The lib handles Alt-Svc, the H3 race, and ALPN fallback for you.
-For automation aimed at specific bot products, force the protocol your preset is shaped for.
-Most chrome-148 presets are tuned for H2 and H3 side by side, but if you're matching against a capture that was specifically H3, force H3 so you don't accidentally diff an H2 fingerprint against an H3 capture.
+For production traffic where the protocol doesn't matter, leave it on auto.
+The lib handles Alt-Svc, the H3 race, and ALPN fallback.
+For automation aimed at specific bot products, force the protocol the preset is shaped for.
+Most chrome-148 presets are tuned for H2 and H3 side by side, but matching against a capture taken specifically on H3 needs H3 forced so the diff doesn't accidentally compare against an H2 fingerprint.

 See also